Skip to main content

 Earplugs

 Earplugs are not only a great way from keeping your ears ringing the next day but proactively slow down any hearing loss which can worsen over time, especially if you go to concerts often.
 When choosing earplugs, look for ones specially designed to be used in loud environments, rather than earplugs you might wear while sleeping.
-These kinds of earplugs are designed to protect your hearing without blocking out any or all sounds and even if you join the rest of the crowd in dancing or jumping around, they won’t fall out easily.
+These kinds of earplugs are designed to protect your hearing without blocking out any or all sounds and even if you join the rest of the crowd in dancing or jumping around, they will not fall out easily.
+Music-friendly options like Etymotic ER20xs or custom-filter styles can reduce volume while preserving sound quality.

 Emergency Items